 In addition, the committee should also find out whether there are laws that set specific limitations on, and penalties for, dissemination of those records.
-The Office of the Attorney General or an attorney from the Office of Policy and Legal Analysis or the Office of Fiscal and Program Review can help the committee with these records.
+The Office of the Attorney General or a nonpartisan legislative analyst from the Office of Policy and Legal Analysis or the Office of Fiscal and Program Review can help the committee with these records.